tragedy-labs/sprite/docs/_tutorials/6_createGraph.md

   };
 }

-// Create an instance of the SpriteDatabase.graphModality
+// Create an instance of the SpriteDatabase.graphRepository
-// with the types we wish to access as parameters const client = db.graphModality<ExampleVertexes, ExampleEdges>();
+// with the types we wish to access as parameters const client = db.graphRepository<ExampleVertexes, ExampleEdges>();

-// Create an async function to perform operations on the database async function graphModalityExample() {
+// Create an async function to perform operations on the database async function graphRepositoryExample() {
   try {
     // Code from the tutorial will be inserted here
   } catch (error) {